fifthbeatleart/BeatlesSquares/README.md

 ## Beatles squares

 A Beatles square is a 4x4 table filled with members of The Beatles such that each row and each column is The Beatles, i.e. it contains all the four members.
+Beatles squares is a special case of a well-known combinatorial design known as [Latin square](https://en.wikipedia.org/wiki/Latin_square).

 **Example of a Beatles square:**